Astrrra/AnarchoEarrings/README.md

 This project was made by me in about 10 hours (using a modified ESP8266WebServer template), feel free to make your own! (it will probably take 0.5h-2h to make)

 Some files didn't fit into the 3MB of flash, so if you know how to fit them in - a PR would be awesome!
+Oh and if you have any suggestions or improvements, don't hesitate to open an issue or a PR as well!

 ## Requirements